MicrosoftDocs/dynamics-365-ai/ai-docs/sales/relationship-analytics.md

     The graph displays the total number of activities initiated by members of your team and by the customer compared with the similar deals.
 The activities are broken down by general type, such as email, meetings, and phone calls.
 4. **Your hourly investment**: Shows the average amount of time your sellers spent on activities related to the record compared with similar deals.
 For each activity where more than one team member was involved, the time spent on that activity is multiplied by the number of your team members who were present.
 5. **Customer's hourly investment**: Shows the average amount of time your customers spent on activities related to the record compared with similar deals.
 For each activity, time spent by your customer is counted just once, even if more than one member of the customer's team was present.
 6. **Email engagement**: Summarizes how your customer has interacted with the followed emails your team has sent to them.
-Unfollowed emails are not included, so you must enable and use the email-engagement feature to see any information here. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [View message interactions with email engagement](email-engagement.md).
+Unfollowed emails are not included, so you must enable and use the email-engagement feature to see any information here. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Use email engagement to view message interactions](email-engagement.md).
 7. **Your response time**: Shows the average amount of time taken by your sellers to respond to customer emails on the opportunity, to the average amount of time taken for a response from the customer for all similar won deals.
 8. **Customer's response time**: Shows the average amount of time taken by your customers to respond to emails on this opportunity, to the average amount of time taken for a response by customers on all similar won deals.
 9. **Your email send/receive ratio**: Shows the ratio of the number of emails sent by you and received by the customer in this opportunity, to the average sent and received ratio in all similar won deals.